yupengyanguncc/Research/docs/Data_Structure_and_Algorithm/Generics.md

 # Generics in Java

 Generics is a feature in Java that allows you to write classes, interfaces, and methods that can work with different data types while maintaining type safety.
 It enables you to create type-safe collections and eliminate the need for type casting.
+Code used in this material [Code](GenericSearch.java) :cool:

 ## Why Use Generics?